-Contact a Shelter adviser if the council won't give you a letter or you're not sure of your next steps.
+Contact a Shelter adviser if the council will not give you a letter or you're not sure of your next steps.

 If you're seeking asylum

-You can't get homeless help from the council but you may be able to get asylum support while the Home Office looks at your asylum claim.
+You cannot get homeless help from the council but you may be able to get asylum support while the Home Office looks at your asylum claim.

 If you're under 18 and have no family in the UK, you can get help from the council's social services department.

 If you're on a spouse or partner visa

 You cannot get homeless help if you're in the UK on a spouse or partner visa.
 Your partner is expected to provide you with a home for your first 5 years in the UK.